 Women’s emancipation is not a question for women alone.
 Just as the abolition of class exploitation is of concern to female workers, so the emancipation of women is of concern to male workers.
 The struggle for socialism and the emancipation of women cannot be separated.

 Women carry the main burden of feeding babies, house management, supermarket buying, family cooking, child ferrying, etc, which is performed gratis.
-Given the ever increasing pressure on time, such work is often frantic, demoralising and allows no kind of rounded, cultural development.
+Such work is often frantic, demoralising and allows no kind of rounded, cultural development.

 In Britain women have won or been granted formal equality with men.
-But the capitalist system makes a mockery of that.
-At work, at home, in trade unions, in official politics, in culture, in organised religion, women are still faced with inequality, discrimination or oppression.
+But the capitalist system often makes a mockery of that.
+At work, at home, in trade unions, in official politics, in culture, in organised religion, women still find themselves disadvantaged, facing bias and inequality.

 There has been a rapid increase in women’s participation in the economy.
 As a norm therefore women are exploited by capital as cheap wage workers and domestic slaves.
 Hence they suffer a double burden.

-Women have their own problems and demands.
-These demands, however, do not conflict with the demands of the working class: rather they reinforce them.
+Women, therefore, have their own problems and demands.
+These demands do not conflict with the demands of the working class: rather they reinforce them.

 - Turn formal equality into genuine equality.
 Socially, economically, politically and culturally there must be substantial equality.